-Everything you need to know about travel therapy careers — from how it works to whether it's right for you.
+Everything you need to know — from how it works to whether it's right for you.

-The model exists because healthcare facilities regularly face staffing shortages.
-Rather than going understaffed, they contract with agencies to bring in qualified clinicians temporarily.
-This creates a steady stream of assignments for therapists who want flexibility, higher compensation, and adventure.
+The model exists because facilities regularly face staffing shortages — seasonal, geographic, or due to leaves of absence.
+Rather than going understaffed, they contract with agencies for qualified clinicians on a temporary basis.

-Travel therapy has grown significantly.
-What was once niche is now mainstream, with thousands of therapists traveling at any time.
-Higher compensation, lifestyle flexibility, and accelerated loan repayment have made it especially popular among younger therapists.
+Travel therapy has grown dramatically.
+What was once niche is now mainstream, with thousands of therapists on the road at any given time.
+The compensation advantages, lifestyle flexibility, and accelerated loan repayment have made it popular especially among younger therapists.
+For a deeper comparison of traveling vs. staying permanent, see our travel vs. permanent breakdown.

 DPT degree.
 Highest assignment volume.
 PT Compact for multi-state practice.
 Strong demand in SNFs, outpatient, acute, home health.

 MOT/OTD degree.
-Growing demand in SNFs and acute care.
+Growing demand in SNFs and acute.
 OT Compact expanding.
-School-based positions seasonal.
+School-based seasonal.

 Master's + CCC-SLP.
 Strong demand in SNFs, schools, hospitals.
-No compact yet — individual state licensing required.
+No compact yet.

-Associate degree + licensure.
-Good availability especially in SNFs.
-Pay above permanent PTA wages.
+Associate degree.
+Good availability in SNFs.
+Pay well above permanent PTA wages.

-Associate degree + certification.
+Associate degree.
 Demand in SNFs and outpatient.
-Covered under OT Compact.
+OT Compact covers COTAs.

 Associate/bachelor's.
 Smaller but growing market.
-Most assignments in schools and SNFs.
+Schools and SNFs.

-You sign up with staffing agencies and work with a recruiter who presents assignments matching your preferences.
+You sign up with one or more staffing agencies and work with a recruiter who presents assignments.
 When you find one you like, the recruiter submits your profile.
-If the facility is interested, they'll do a phone interview.
-Once both sides agree, compliance begins — background checks, drug screening, health records, references, skills checklists.
+If the facility agrees, compliance begins — background checks, drug screening, health records, references, skills checklists.
+Your agency handles most of this.
+See our credentialing guide for the full document list.

-Assignments are typically 13 weeks.
+Standard assignments are 13 weeks — long enough to be productive, short enough for IRS temporary status.
 Your first day includes orientation, then you jump into a full caseload.
 At the end, you can extend, take a new assignment, or take time off.
+Learn more about how contracts work.

 PTs: $1,800–$3,500+/week.
 OTs: $1,700–$3,200+/week.
 SLPs: $1,700–$3,300+/week.
 PTAs: $1,200–$2,200+/week.
 COTAs: $1,200–$2,100+/week.

-Your tax home is the permanent residence you maintain while traveling — it's what makes stipends non-taxable.
-You need real, recurring expenses (rent/mortgage, utilities) and must return between assignments.
+Your tax home is the permanent residence you maintain while traveling.
+It's what makes stipends non-taxable.
+You need real, recurring expenses and must return between assignments.
+Losing tax home status can cost $10,000–$20,000+/year.
+Complete guide at TravelTherapyTax.com.

 Higher total compensation